-51. The primary appendices of this policy document are the Information Rights; Compliance and Security Polices which can be found in the Council's Policy Library.
-Each of these polices has a list of standards, procedures and guidance documents which are available at the time of approval.
+49. The primary appendices of this policy document are the Information Rights; Compliance and Security Polices.
+Each of these polices has a list of standards, procedures and guidance documents which are available at the time of approval and can be found in the Information Governance Policy Library.